 Effective Date and Transition

 Revisions adopted April 2019, to explicitly exclude securities for which the contract amount of the instrument to be paid at maturity (or the original investment) is at risk for other than failure of the borrower to pay the contractual amount due, are effective December 31, 2019.

+The reporting of perpetual bonds at fair value shall be effective January 1, 2021, with early adoption permitted.

 Staff Review Completed by: Jim Pinegar, NAIC Staff – May 2020